developer-portal/website/README.md

 ## Contributing

 Contributions are welcome!
+For more information see our [Contributing Guide](https://developer-portal.github.io/contributing).

 You can find us on `freenode` under `#developer-portal` if you have any further questions.